top of page

 This work moves at the speed of safety.

 Whether this is your first time exploring altered states or you have been on this path for a while, I help you stay grounded, curious, and supported.
+My approach is informed by both advanced clinical training and personal familiarity with non-ordinary states of consciousness, alongside ongoing consultation, supervision, and personal therapy.

 Psychedelic substances like psilocybin and MDMA are not legal for therapeutic use in Nevada.
 Knowing this matters, not to limit you - but to give you clarity.
 When you understand exactly what’s safe, ethical, and available, you can explore this work without confusion or hidden risks.

-Psychedelic integration therapy is fully legal.
+Integration support related to intense or altered state experiences is fully legal.
 It offers a grounded, confidential space to make sense of experiences you’ve already had; the insights, emotions, or openings that surfaced on their own.

 Integration therapy can support many of the same intentions that people seek in psychedelic-assisted therapy.
 It’s a safe, legal, trauma-informed alternative that protects your autonomy, your confidentiality, and your choice every step of the way.